Skip to content

 Schema cache and plugin upgrades

-The cache is keyed by the schema's SHA-256 hash.
-When you upgrade a plugin (or any NetBox component that changes the schema), the next nsc invocation notices the hash change and regenerates the command-model in the background.
+The cache is keyed by the schema's SHA-256 hash, stored at ~/.nsc/cache/<profile>/<sha256>.json.
+When you upgrade a plugin (or any NetBox component that changes the schema), the next fresh schema fetch produces a new hash and a new cache file.
+Under the default daily refresh policy that fetch happens once the cache TTL (1 day) expires; force it sooner with the global --refresh-schema flag or nsc login --fetch-schema.
 The old <schema_hash>.json file becomes stale and gets cleaned by nsc cache prune — see Caching for the details.

 When a plugin endpoint is missing